 Sign and Mail

 The manifest has the Treasury Department’s mailing address in Minneapolis.
 Sign the manifest.
+It doesn’t require a signature guarantee at a bank.
 Take pictures of your bonds before you mail them with the signed manifest.

 Because the paper bonds came by regular mail to begin with, I only used plain First Class Mail when I mailed them back.
 You need two Forever stamps if you put 12 bonds in a regular #10 envelope because the weight is over one ounce.
 If you’d like to add tracking for your peace of mind, you can pay a few dollars extra and mail it by Certified Mail.
 If you prefer FedEx or UPS, there’s a separate address on the manifest.